 Read More: Best True Story Movies of All Time

 6. Se7en (1995)

-Brutal killings, each describing a biblical sin, an unnamed American city.
-A soon to be retired detective with his hot headed partner start looking for this unknown killer called John Doe.
+Brutal killings, each describing a biblical sin, in an unnamed American city.
+A soon to be retired detective with his hot headed partner starts looking for this unknown killer called John Doe.
 After five dead bodies, the killer turns himself over to the police and offers to take them to two more bodies.
 What transpires next is an amalgamation of disturbing, nasty and thorough bizarreness.
 David Fincher’s ‘Se7en’ is a work of fiction, but somehow it appears to be a truth close to the heart that eventually your sin catches up to you.

 Read More: Best Spy Movies of All Time

 ‘The Big Sleep’ is the epitome of Humphrey Bogart murder mysteries, giving us a story that’s infamously complex, though I didn’t find it that hard to comprehend.
 Howard Hawks’ adaptation of the Raymond Chandler novel has so much going for it along the lines of murder, seduction, love, and deep, deep secrecy.
 Bogart plays a detective who gets involved in a blackmailing scheme with the daughter of a wealthy, old man; and this might be his best role, because while I haven’t considered him to be one of the greatest ever American actors, he’s given some extraordinary lines to say here – some of the best cinema has ever offered, in fact.
 I’d avoided watching ‘The Big Sleep’ for a long, long time because of how undecipherable people told me the plot was, until I discovered what the strange title was referring to: ‘The Big Sleep’ is death.